-Anna Gural-Migdal is a Professor in the Department of Modern Languages and Cultural Studies at the University of Alberta, where she teaches French Literature and Cinema.
-Prior to this, she was Assistant Professor in the Department of French Studies at York University (Toronto, Canada) and Lecturer in the Département de littératures et de langues du monde at the Université de Montréal.
+Anna Gural-Migdal is Professor Emerita of French Literature and Cinema in the Department of Modern Languages and Cultural Studies at the University of Alberta.
+Prior to being hired at the U of A, she was Assistant Professor in the Department of French Studies at York University (Toronto, Canada) and Lecturer in the Département de littératures et de langues du monde at the Université de Montréal.

 Born in Fontainebleau, France, Gural-Migdal has studied at the Université de Paris IV (France) and the Université de Montréal (Canada).
 In 1991, she received her Ph.D. from the Department of French Studies at the Université de Montréal.
 Her thesis, entitled "Fonction et Fonctionnement de la métaphore dans Le Ventre de Paris d’Émile Zola," was awarded a Mention Très Bien by the Jury.